 5.5 Extraordinary termination due to failure to guarantee use (Section 543, Para.
 2, No. 1 of the German Civil Code [BGB]) due to defective software is excluded for software leasing as long as the attempt by i-ROM to repair the defect is considered not to have failed.

 6 Limitation of liability

 6.1 Regardless of the legal basis, i-ROM shall only be liable for damages if these are caused by intent or gross negligence, or by deliberate or negligent violation of essential contractual obligations.
-In the sense of the above, contractual obligations are deemed essential where their fulfilment is an indispensable condition for the proper implementation of the Licence Agreement and on compliance with which the Licence Holder may regularly rely.
+In the sense of the above, contractual obligations are deemed essential where their fulfilment is an indispensable condition for the proper implementation of the License Agreement and on compliance with which the License Holder may regularly rely.

 6.2 In the case of ordinary negligence, i-ROM’s liability is limited to foreseeable damage typical of the contract.

 6.3 i-ROM shall only be liable for the consequences of defects in the event of intent or gross negligence; the License Holder’s legal claims to compensation for damages arising from a delay in resolving the defect shall remain unaffected.

 6.4 The above limitations and exclusions of liability shall not apply to damages arising from culpable injury to life, limb or health attributable to i-ROM or to liability under the Product Liability Law.